Community leadership: are we paying enough attention to member enthusiasm?

 Case study The Borderland

 If you’re interested to dig deeper, I recommend this case study of the Borderland, written by my friend Brooks.
-Borderland is a regional gathering in Scandinavia inspired by Burning Man and their key ingredient for success is “enthusiasm”.
+Borderland is community that hosts a regional gathering in Scandinavia inspired by Burning Man and their key ingredient for success is “enthusiasm”.
 Some highlights: